bitovi/academy/src/technology-consulting/5-communication.md

   - Ask for an organizational chart or create one based on your interactions.
   - Note down key players and their roles in decision-making processes.

-- **Adapt your tone to your audience:** Match your communication style to the person you're speaking with.
+- **Adapt your tone to your audience:** Match your communication style to the person you’re speaking with.
 Senior executives may prefer concise and high-level information, while mid-level staff may need more details.
   - When speaking with senior leaders, focus on outcomes and big-picture insights.
   - For team members directly involved in the work, dive into specifics and technical details.